bacitracin/technical-interview-trivia/general_questions.md

 * What are your 3 strongest languages?

+* What is your strength in wbe development?
+What are you strong in?

-* How comfortable are you with: Git/GitHub?
+* How comfortable are you with:
+  * Git/GitHub?
+  * TDD
+  * Database design

 * Explain REST